NORTH SHORE FALSE CREEK—THE VIEW OF THE MOUNTAINS BLOCKED FOREVER

-Whatever governments were in office during this time are responsible for either (a) letting it happen; or (b) doing nothing to stop it.
-A third possibility is also in the cards: (c) fanning the flames to see municipal purses bulge.
+Whatever governments were in office during this time are responsible for either (a) making it happen; (b) letting it happen; (c) doing nothing to stop it; or (d) fanning the flames to see municipal purses bulge.
 The three decades that brought us Vancouverism were filled by the din of cheer-leading from self-promoting public servants.
 This era in our region—when the cost of owning a home was pushed beyond the reach of the middle class—has put the knife to the throat of our democracy.
 If the bloodletting is allowed to continue, then Canada will join the ranks of the so-called ‘third world’.

-Underperforming in both environmental and social functioning, the towers-and-skytrain have achieved spectacular results in only just one area: maximizing profits for a very specialized group of investors, their bankers and real estate agents.
-Campaign contributions from tower developers flowed like honey to secure the re-election of politicians who were unquestionably ‘pro’ development.
-At all levels of government elected officials sold Canada’s middle class to the highest bidder in the pursuit of a mean and short-sighted personal aim: re-election.
+Underperforming in both environmental and social functioning, the towers-and-skytrain paradigm has achieved spectacular results in only just one area: maximizing profits for a very specialized group of investors, their bankers and real estate agents.
+Campaign contributions from tower developers has flowed like honey securing the re-election of politicians who are unquestionably ‘pro’ development.
+At all levels of government elected officials sold Canada’s middle class to the highest bidder in pursuit of this mean and short-sighted personal goal: re-election.

 In addition to triggering a devastating price inflation in the housing sector, the same provincial and local governments promoting the Vancoiuverism turned a blind eye to the human alienation in tower buildings, tower neighborhoods and the inner city.
 Then, as the towers began to leach out of the central business district into the rest of the of the city and the region, local neighbourhood groups rising to oppose the invasion of the off-shore capital were dealt with one at a time.
-Professional local government staff whose duty is to look after local interests, inverted the mission of their public service.
-Hand-in-hand with rising career aspirations of young bureaucrats eager to please, the ‘old guard’ were either let go or resigned in disgust.
+Professional government staff whose duty is to look after local interests inverted the mission of their public service instead.
+At the numerous community planning meetings the rising career aspirations of young bureaucrats eager to please went hand-in-hand with the ‘old guard’ being either let go, or resigning in disgust.

-Local government’s publicly funded propaganda machine was also turned against citizens as the process tipped in favor of an overseas elite with predictable results.
+Local governments publicly funded propaganda machine was also turned against citizens as the neighborhood planning process tipped in favor of an overseas elite with predictable results.

-Social mixing is not visible in the tower projects failing to deliver affordable housing, livable streets and walkable neighborhoods.
+Social mixing is not visible in the tower projects.
+The same towers are failing to deliver affordable housing, livable streets and walkable neighborhoods.
 Home ownership—the hallmark of the Canadian middle class—has been commodified into holding chips in off-shore portfolios.
-These landlords put no eyes on the street, or shoe leather on the sidewalks as they collect rents from Canadian families no longer able to afford to own their own home sweet home.
+These landlords put neither eyes on the street, nor shoe leather on the sidewalks as they collect rents from Canadian families no longer able to afford to own their own home.

 Vancouverism is a bum deal.
 It has created conditions in the market place that senior government must now intervene to correct.
 Left in the hands of local politicians too eager to wed a too narrowly defined self-interest, the Canadian way of life has been put on the option block for sale to the highest off-shore bidder—regardless of the record on human rights, environmental stewardship and social justice in these far off places.